ZellyDev-Games/OpenSplit/docs/architecture.md

 }
 func (t *Test) HelloWorld() (string, error) { return "Hello World!", nil }
 func (t *Test) startup(ctx context.Context) {
-  // If your binding needs to work with Wails runtime (e.g. Open a Save File Dialog)
+  // If your binding needs to work with Wails platform (e.g. Open a Save File Dialog)
   // you need to have a startup method that takes a context.Context, and call it in the OnStartup
   // of options.App below.
 This test wouldn't need it, but I'll put it here for completeness sake t.ctx = ctx